The beachfront Turks and Caicos Islands House of Assembly at Cockburn Town

 The Turks and Caicos Coat of Arms.

-Nearly all of the 42.5% voting population hold British Citizenship (or are able to claim British Citizenship under the British Overseas Territories Act of 2002) in addition to British Overseas Territory Citizenship and local Turks and Caicos Islander status.
+Nearly all of the 42.5% voting population hold British Citizenship (or are able to claim British Citizenship under the British Overseas Territories Act of 2002) in addition to British Overseas Territory Citizenship and local Turks and Caicos Islander Status.
 Thus, prior to Brexit, they were full European Union citizens, with the right to live and work anywhere in the bloc.
 However, this was not a reciprocal right.

 The Turks and Caicos was regarded as an Overseas Country or Territory (OCT), and enjoyed a special status.
 Mostly, this was a one-way set of privileges concerning free trade and customs duties (parent countries can’t impose duties or restrictions on trade from their OCTs).
 In addition, sections from Euratom (European Atomic Energy Community) and the ECHR (European Convention on Human Rights) apply, but none of the other policies, laws, and directives are applicable.